gparlakov/jstalks-2021-optimising-angular/TASKS.md

         - notice how you get type safety in the function implementing the reduction of the state - the action is of the expected type - thanks @ngrx/store
     - open the ReduxDevTools console and now you should see change of the store too
 7. Add selectors for user state
-    - in `user.reducer.ts` add the following selectors deffinition
+    - in `user.reducer.ts` add the following selectors definition
       ```ts
       export const userState = createFeatureSelector<State>(userFeatureKey);
       export const userSelector = createSelector(userState, s => s.user);